deusExMac/WebScraper/README.md

 WebScraper is a python program enabling rule-based scraping/extraction of data from html web pages.
 Rules specifying what part to extract from individual web-pages, if optional rule-specific conditions hold,  are stored exr files ((EX)traction (R)ules).
 Such files can be recognized in this distribution by the extension .exr .
 Each exr file contains one or more extraction rules, collectively called an extraction library or just library, that will be applied to a single web-page if certain rule-specific condition hold.

-For a definition and overview of WebScraping you may find this publication useful: [Persson, E.: "Evaluating tools and techniques for web scraping", School of Electrical Engineering and Computer Science, KTH Royal Institute of Technology, 2019](https://www.diva-portal.org/smash/get/diva2:1415998/FULLTEXT01.pdf)

 *IMPORTANT: This software has been written in a hurry and is still under heavy development.
 This means features may not work, may work inconsistently, are only implemented as a proof of concept, modules require serious refactoring and (certainly) the app does have serious bugs.
 Please have mercy.*